Pradumnasaraf/Snippets/docs/sql.md

 ### On Conflict Do Update

 **ON CONFLICT DO UPDATE** is used to update a record if there is a conflict.
 It is helpful when we want to update a record if it exists.
+For example if someone provided a wrong email and they instantly update it.

 - To update a record if it exists: